Privacy policy

 Value: 1

-Purpose of use: This cookie registers your unique ID on mobile devices to track the GPS location.
+Use: This cookie registers your unique ID on mobile devices to track GPS location.

 Expiration date: after 30 minutes